ZewoGraveyard/TodoBackend/README.md

 The application is split up into three components: [Models](https://github.com/Zewo/TodoBackend/tree/master/Sources/TodoBackend/Models), [Resources](https://github.com/Zewo/TodoBackend/tree/master/Sources/TodoBackend/Resources), and [Storage](https://github.com/Zewo/TodoBackend/tree/master/Sources/TodoBackend/Storage).

 ### Models
-The `Models` directory contains the bare minimum for the Todo model and avoids giving it state/optionality by abstracting its "entity" behavior (`id`, `url`) in an Entity wrapper struct.
-The (fairly concise) boilerplate for serializing and instantiating the structs from and to [`StructuredData`](https://github.com/Zewo/StructuredData), which is then transparently converted to the correct data type for the API (in this case, JSON) by the resource.
+The `Models` directory contains the bare minimum for the Todo model and avoids giving it state/optionality by abstracting its "entity" behavior (`id`, `url`) in `Entity` (from [SQL](https://github.com/Zewo/SQL)) and `TodoURLMiddleware`.
+There is also a conformance to `ModelProtocol` which describes what `Todo` looks like in a database, giving it access to the [SQL](https://github.com/Zewo/SQL) ORM.

 ### Resources
 The resources directory contains a single resource which defines all of the routes.
-Since most of the hard work (serializing our models to and from JSON) is done by the [Resource]([Resource](https://github.com/Zewo/Resource)) module, the rest of the code is just glue that interacts with the data store.
+Most of the hard work (defining the routes, converting to and from JSON) is done by Zewo modules, the code inside the resource is just glue that interacts with the data store.

 ### Storage
 For Storage, we define a `TodoStore` protocol which defines the necessary methods for interacting with a data store (fetch, insert, update, remove).
-A simple in-memory implementation of the protocol is included which just uses a dictionary for storage.
+A simple in-memory implementation of the protocol is included which just uses a dictionary for storage, which is nice when developing.
+The real data store is of course PostgreSQL, communication with which is implemented in `PostgreSQLTodoStore`.

 Thanks to this architecture, our application's code is simple to understand, boilerplate-free, and highly maintainable.
 While this is by no means a perfect architecture, it can be a good example to follow for your own application.

 ## Setup
 ### Setting up the environment
 You can follow the setup instructions for Zewo in the [main readme](https://github.com/Zewo/Zewo).
-In short, just install the 05-09 Swift development snapshot.

 ### Running the project locally
 Simply clone this repository (`git clone https://github.com/Zewo/TodoBackend.git`) and run `swift build`.
 Once the build process finishes, an executable for the application should pop up at `.build/debug/TodoBackend`.